DivyaOliver27/Retail-prices-of-fruits-and-vegetables-in-2020-and-2022.-/README.md

 # Retail-prices-of-fruits-and-vegetables-in-2020-and-2022.-
 This project is a data visualization project focused on the retail prices of fruits and vegetables in 2020 and 2022.
 The project involved data cleaning and preparation, exploratory data analysis, and the creation of several visualizations to understand price trends and comparisons.
+**Data Cleaning and Preparation:** The data was cleaned using Tableau's data interpreter option, and unnecessary data was hidden.
+The document states that there were no missing values.
 - **Exploratory Data Analysis:** The analysis involved creating five different types of visualizations:
     - **Data Overview:** The data includes information on the average retail prices of fruits and vegetables.
 Key variables include fruit and vegetable names, type (fresh, dried, frozen, canned), and average retail price.
     - **Stacked Bar Chart:** Used to compare the average prices of fruits and fresh vs. frozen types in 2022.